 There are different types of microphones like dynamic, (usb) condenser and ribbon microphones.
 Often an usb interface is needed between microphone and computer which delivers phantom power (with condenser microphones) or transmission of electric signals.
 Brands like Roland, Focusrite and Motu can be mentioned.
 Average prices for an interface are around €60-120.
 Dynamic microphones are around €60-100, (usb)condenser microphones around €50-130 and ribbons – which sounds probably for brass instruments the nicest and warmest – are quite a bit more expensive and not really necessary for online trumpet lessons.

 Above examples I have been testing extensively and could be interesting choices.
 My advice would be to read reviews about the items to see if it fits expectations both in terms of price and application.
 Also be careful if phantom power (+48v) is necessary because it could damage the microphone.
 This is a serious warning for a ribbon microphone like the budget T.bone RB 100 priced around €80.
 By the way condenser microphones do need phantom power.
-An interesting but more expensive option could be the Shure MV51 condenser microphone (€175) which is compatible directly on an iPhone or iPad and doesn’t need an external interface.
-Together with facetime it could be a flexible combination.

 Equally important for good results is a reliable and fast internet connection.
-For an interference-free Zoom onlinelesson 25 mbps speed is at least required which can be measured at www.fast.com If connected additionally a RJ45 ethernet cable to the wifi router speed results might double or even triple.
+For an interference-free Zoom online lesson 25 mbps speed is at least required which can be measured at www.fast.com If connected additionally a RJ45 ethernet cable to the wifi router speed results might double or even triple.
 For an additonal €6 I have to state it helps a lot!

 At regular video conference platforms its impossible to play together during lessons because of the latency on the internet.
 Happily apps like ‘JamKazam’ (video & audio), ‘Jamulus’ (audio) and ‘Sonobus’ (audio) can be used to play together in duos or trios with only a slight delay and can be fun during online lessons.